CAHLR/pyBKT/README.md

 ## Installing Boost-Python ##

-The easiest way to install Boost-Python is through Homebrew:
+On OS X, the easiest way to install Boost-Python is through Homebrew:

 ```
 For Python 3 (when is not the default Python version in the machine)